mijatpaunovic/HRA/README.md

 - `IDs/` – CSV files listing subject IDs that satisfy the study inclusion criteria.

 #### 3. Results
-- `nonlinear_measures/` – Stores the computed nonlinear and asymmetry indices for all recordings.
+- `nonlinear_measures/` – Stores the computed indices for all recordings.
 - `statistical_analysis/` – Contains the outputs of statistical tests, including RMDs, p-values, and effect sizes.